 Fentanyl Citrate Injection should be administered with caution to patients with liver dysfunction because of the extensive hepatic metabolism.
-Reduce the dosage as needed and monitor closely for signs of respiratory depression, sedation, and hypotension
+Reduce the dosage as needed and monitor closely for signs of respiratory depression, sedation, and hypotension.

-8.7 Renal Impairment
+Renal Impairment

 Fentanyl Citrate Injection should be administered with caution to patients with kidney dysfunction because of the renal excretion of Fentanyl Citrate Injection and its metabolites.
-Reduce the dosage as needed and monitor closely for signs of respiratory depression, sedation, and hypotension
+Beduce the dosage as needed and monitor closely for signs of respiratory depression, sedation and hypotension entanyl Citrate Injection contains fentanyl, a Schedule II controlled drug substance.

-9 DRUG ABUSE AND DEPENDENCE 9.1 Controlled Substance
+DRUG ABUSE AND DEPENDENCE

+Controlled Substance 9.1